 Freddy Gomez returns to Virginia Tech after serving a brief stint as head coach at Louisiana Tech the last spring season.
-Prior to his time with the Techsters, Gomez served as an assistant coach under Zawacki-Woods for two and half seasons.
+Prior to his time with the Techsters, Gomez served as an assistant coach under Zawacki-Woods.

 Gomez played his college tennis at the University of Toledo (2002-05), where he was named captain and MVP of the team, as well as being named MAC Player of the Week on various occasions, and later went on to LSU to earn a Masters in sport management.
 Prior to college, he was the No.1 ranked Under-16 and 18s player in Venezuela and had a world junior ITF ranking of No. 312.